mmichlin66/mmichlin66.github.io/mimbl/component-types.md

 mim.mount( <HelloWorldManaged color="blue" />);
 ```

 Managed components are stateful - their instance fields constitute their internal state.
-Managed components can request to be updated by calling the `updateMe` method from the `mim.Component` class.
+Managed components can request to be updated by calling the `updateMe` method from the base `mim.Component` class.
 A parent component can obtain a *reference* to the instance of a managed component by using the built-in `ref` property as in the following snippet:

 ```tsx
 class Parent extends mim.Component